-Kevin Stange is an associate professor of public policy at the University of Michigan where he teaches graduate courses in higher education policy, economics, and quantitative methods.
-He is also a faculty research fellow at the National Bureau of Economic Research and faculty affiliate of the Center for the Study of Higher and Postsecondary Education and the Education Policy Initiative, both at University of Michigan.
+Kevin Stange is an associate professor of public policy and co-director of the Education Policy Initiative at the University of Michigan where he teaches graduate courses in higher education policy, economics, and quantitative methods.
+He is also a faculty research fellow at the National Bureau of Economic Research and faculty affiliate of the Center for the Study of Higher and Postsecondary Education at the Marsal Family School of Education at the University of Michigan.

 Prior to joining the Ford School, he was a Robert Wood Johnson Scholar in Health Policy Research at the University of Michigan.
 He received undergraduate degrees in Mechanical Engineering and Economics from MIT and his PhD in Economics from the University of California, Berkeley.

 Associate Professor, University of Michigan Gerald R. Ford School of Public Policy

 Faculty Research Fellow, National Bureau of Economics Research

 Affiliate faculty, University of Michigan Marsal Family School of Education

 October 2022: College majors affect more than just average earnings (with Andrews, Imberman, Lovenheim)

 February 2022: Major Differences: Why some degrees cost colleges more than others (with Hemelt, Furquim, Simon, Sawyer)